 The continuous identification of new, emerging, and changing risks impacts each of the four previous domains (see figure two).
 As an organization focuses on planned and adaptive resilience, fundamental characteristics of the organizational model may change because of large scale or systemic shocks in the operating environment of the organization.
 Changes to the design of organizational risk strategies may result as the organization learns from events and trends impacting performance.
 While implementation principles remain the same, there could be significant changes in the scope, context, and criteria of risk process based on emerging and disruptive movements in markets, customers, and competition.
-Finally, organizational risk effectively.
+Finally, organizational risk competency may be challenged by emerging risk as well as requirements for new skills and abilities to manage risk effectively.
 With a dynamic process in place to ensure continuous improvement as well as adaptability, the chances of preserving long-term value of the organization improve.

-19. What is the role of risk management in the strategic planning process?

-- A. challenge the decisions made - B. develop risk treatment plans - C. draft the decisions to be made - D. identify threats and opportunities - 20.
-When measuring the financial effectiveness of an organization's risk management plan, the risk management professional should . - A. determine the overall cost of risk - B. exclude risk financing costs - C.involve the risk management committee - D.determine the maximum level of uncertainty the organization can tolerate - 21.
-How can an ERM heat map help to facilitate discussion for a risk committee? - A. It provides a risk register for an organization to be able to review all risks. - B. It identifies how mitigation efforts could affect frequency and severity of a risk. - C. It provides a map for insurance companies to price an organization's premiums. - D.It can help benchmark risks for comparison with others in the industry.
+- 19. What is the role of risk management in the strategic planning process? - A. challenge the decisions made - B. develop risk treatment plans - C. draft the decisions to be made - D. identify threats and opportunities - 20.
+When measuring the financial effectiveness of an organization's risk management plan, the risk management professional should . - A. determine the overall cost of risk - B. exclude risk financing costs - C.involve the risk management committee - D. determine the maximum level of uncertainty the organization can tolerate - 21.
+How can an ERM heat map help to facilitate discussion for a risk committee? - A. It provides a risk register for an organization to be able to review all risks. - B. It identifies how mitigation efforts could affect frequency and severity of a risk. - C.It provides a map for insurance companies to price an organization's premiums. - D.It can help benchmark risks for comparison with others in the industry.